Typical Awareness Activities

 - Promote disability as an aspect of diversity.

-- Emphasize disability access as a civil right, a matter of social justice.
+- Emphasize access as a civil right, a matter of social justice.

-This toolkit provides disability service providers and others working on college campuses with modules that can be used as is or adapted to lead presentations and discussions on their respective campuses.
+This toolkit provides disability resource professionals and others working on college campuses with modules that can be used as is or adapted to lead presentations and discussions on their respective campuses.

 The topics covered are:

 - The Language of Disability